readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 price of the two things we would enjoy doing.
 We come to the conclusion that these magnitudes do not match up and hence we have to limit ourselves.
 Only after we compared the respective magnitudes we arrive at limiting our needs and desires.
-Only after this step we make the absurd but forced upon ourself
+Only after this step we make the absurd but forced upon ourselves
 comparison: what can I do without.
 This way the daily struggle appears as if the exchange relations were determined by use-values or our own individual needs and desires.